Code-Institute-Submissions/Milestone-Project-168/README.md

 -   A large amount of testing of the game functions was completed during developement.
 After every change the game was tested to ensure no new issues or bugs were located.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues, they reported a success on all fronts.

-Problems that needed to be overcome:
+### Problems that needed to be overcome, these were tested over and over during the development and deployment process:

-- Matching the cards - used frameworks to name each card image and created code that checked the frame work names to know if the cards matched or not.
+- Matching the cards - used frameworks to name each card image and created code that checked the framework names to know if the cards matched or not.
 - The game timer function triggering with the first click only and not every time a card was clicked.
 Overcame with 'var firstClick = false' in app.js.
-- The board needed to be locked after clicking on the 2 cards to be 'flipped' or else a user could keep 'flipping' the cards before the match function could be executed, which is why a lockBoard variable was needed.
-Also needed to create a 'disableAllCards' funtion for when the game is won or lost so the user cant keep playing and needs to select to play again or a new level.
+- The board needed to be locked after clicking on the 2 cards to be 'flipped' or else a user could keep 'flipping' the cards before the match function could be executed, which is why a disableCards funtion was needed.
+Also needed to create a 'disableAllCards' funtion for when the game is won or lost so the user cant keep playing so they need to select to play again or a new level.
 - With the addition of a Level 2 the 'const cards' variable wasnt triggering for the level 2 cards, to overcome this a 'cards2' was created and another event listener.
-Another level 2 issues was that the number of pairs needed to completed the game had to be increased from 6 to 8, so a level1 or level2 ID was given and these targeted using 'getAttribute('id')' and 'levelOneMatches' and 'levelTwoMatches' variables created.
+Another level 2 issue was that the number of pairs needed to completed the game had to be increased from 6 to 8, so a level1 or level2 ID was given and these targeted using 'getAttribute('id')' and 'levelOneMatches' and 'levelTwoMatches' variables created.
 - Issues with the site working on IOS mobile devices as the CSS wasnt loading correctly for the game, the cards wouldnt 'flip' correctly.
 Solved this by running the appropriate CSS through 'Autoprefixer' (as linked to above) and adding the webkit options to the code for IOS software.

 ## Known Bugs